lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 ## Step 7 - Claim ownership of the Universal Profile

-Create a payload for `claimOwnership()` and claim the ownership of your Universal Profile from your new LSP6 Key Manager.
+Create a payload for the `claimOwnership()` function and take the ownership of your Universal Profile from your new LSP6 Key Manager.

 ```js
 const claimOwnershipPayload =